anuragambuja/data-engineering-gcp/Bigtable.md

   ![image](https://github.com/user-attachments/assets/ece04843-5896-4bcd-82eb-d328bd1cab9f)

 - Bigtable writes data to multiple servers (nodes) which handles a subset of workload.
 Within nodes there are multiple sorted-string tables(SSTables).
 Data is sharded into blocks of continuous rows, called tablets.
+Tablets are similar to HBase regions.
 Tablets are stored in Colossus file system.
 So, metadata is stored on node and data is stored in Colossus.
+An SSTable provides a persistent, ordered immutable map from keys to values, where both keys and values are arbitrary byte strings.

     ![image](https://user-images.githubusercontent.com/19702456/224545732-62e08dd3-da7b-4f24-8fb2-436fbc54fa19.png)

 - Bigtable is a learning system.
 It detects hot stops, where a lot of activity is going through a single tablet and splits the tablet in two.
 It can also re-balance the processing by moving the pointer to a tablet to a different VM in the cluster.

 - When a node is lost in the cluster, no data is lost, and recovery is fast because only the metadata needs to be copied to the replacement node.
+- Bigtable limits you to 1000 tables per instance.
+Avoid creating many small tables as it Increases backend connection overhead and Disrupt the load balancing

 - When you delete data, the row is marked for deletion and skipped during subsequent processing.
 It is not immediately removed.
 If you make a change to data, the new row is upended sequentially to the end of the table, and the previous version is marked for deletion.
 So both rows exist for a period of time.
 Periodically, Bigtable compacts the table, removing rows marked for deletion and reorganizing the data for read and write efficiency.
  ![image](https://github.com/user-attachments/assets/5bc8e2e6-4fc3-4753-b60e-64801a27933d)